Skip to main content

 Note: the example below is northbound, but a southbound shipment operates the same way, only in reverse.

-1. A Mexico carrier with a trailer interchange agreement with a U.S. carrier picks up the freight at the shipper in Mexico, and drops the trailer in a secure yard near the border.
+1. A Mexico-based carrier with a trailer interchange agreement with a U.S.-based carrier picks up the freight at the shipper in Mexico and drops the trailer in a secure yard near the border.

-2. A border drayage driver (crossing driver) takes the trailer across the border, clears customs, and drops it in their U.S. partner carrier’s secured yard (just north of the border).
+2. A border drayage driver (crossing driver) takes the trailer to the border, clears customs and crosses the border, and drops it in their U.S. partner carrier’s secured yard (just north of the border).

 3. The U.S. carrier dispatches a driver who makes the final delivery.